acewithpranay/engineering-labs/containers/docker/compose/01-application-stack/README.md

 container 01-application-stack-postgres-1 is unhealthy
 ```

+At first this looked like a healthcheck problem.

+I did not immediately change the healthcheck.

+Instead, I investigated the PostgreSQL container.

 ---

-## Initial Evidence
+## Evidence

-The PostgreSQL container was inspected with:
+I inspected the PostgreSQL logs:

 ```bash
 docker compose logs postgres
 ```

-and:
+and inspected the container state:

 ```bash
 docker inspect 01-application-stack-postgres-1 \
   --format 'Status={{.State.Status}} ExitCode={{.State.ExitCode}} Error={{.State.Error}}'
 ```

-The observed container state showed:
+The container was repeatedly restarting with:

 ```text
 Status=restarting